kyonides/hiddenchest_linux/extras/help/InputKeyBinding.md

 ##### **name=**
 <a name="set_name"></a>
-> Set the current name of the key, button, axis or hat.
+> Sets the current name of the key, button, axis or hat.
 This will also call the internal refresh_type method that will extract all the other values from this new name.
+It is your best option for parsing INI files.

 ##### **type**
 <a name="type"></a>